xcfox/react-tile-pane/README.md

 ## preview

-You can see the demo on https://xcfox.github.io/react-tile-pane/index
+You can see the demo on https://xcfox.github.io/react-tile-pane/demo/

+## document

+You can see the document on https://xcfox.github.io/react-tile-pane/

 ## Some Similar projects